EmranMR/EmranMR/README.md

 Computer and programming has always been a passion of mine so I self taught myself vigrously on the side; using various many website, articles and docs.
 I am also starting my Msc in Software Development in Glasgow University this year 🎓.

-I decided to go back to university, just so that it would consolidate my knowledge, and give me the confidence that I need to progress professionaly as I severly suffer and suffered from imposter syndrom.
+I decided to go back to university, just so that it would consolidate my knowledge, and give me the confidence that I need to progress professionaly as I severly suffer from imposter syndrom.
 To a point I fear to even apply for a job.

 My dream would be to completely leave pharmacy and become a full time dev/software engineer.
 However until then I decided to start and maintain a couple of open source projects and I am actively contributing to other projects as much as I can.